 She’d been at war for goddamn years.
 She was fucking sick of it.
-Forty of her best were currently on standby, ready to hop on their mounts and assault the pass.
+Forty of her best were standing by, ready to hop on their mounts and assault the pass.

 Flaysac and his bandits had become complacent.
-His guards laughed and joked as they manned their posts.
-Some of them would strut around without armor, or take a quick snooze when their sergeants weren’t looking.
+They laughed and joked as they manned their posts.
+Some of them did so without any armor, or took a quick snooze when their sergeants weren’t looking.
 Their lax behavior was unacceptable, but understandable.
-Victory bred complacency in the mightiest of warriors, and Flaysac’s guys were no exception.
-They’d been tearing the ass out of Holly’s army like rabid frat boys who’d wormed their way into high school va-jay-jay.
+Ease bred laxity in the mightiest of warriors, and Flaysac’s guys were no exception.
+They’d been tearing into Holly’s army like rabid frat boys who’d sleazed their way into high school va-jay-jay.

-(Holly had been at college parties where would-be rapists had tried to roofie her friends.
+(Holly had attended college parties where would-be rapists had tried to roofie her friends.
 She wasn’t altruistic—that wasn’t why she’d uppercutted their nutsacks and Krav Maga’d the shit out of their faces—she saw her peers as valuable resources.
 They were pieces on a board: pawns she needed to advance her position.)

 Pawns.
 Like the Indashi.
-These roided-out ape-monkeys would help her return to Earth, so she could rip off Peter’s face and revel in his screams.
+These roided-out ape-monkeys would aid her return.
+She was close—so close.
+Soon she would eat Peter’s face and revel in his screams.

-“Warriors!” she shouted, riding Braveheart-style before a line of mounted barbarians.
+“Warriors!” she shouted, riding Braveheart-style before her handpicked forty.
 “My Death Rider elite!
 Chosen for your ferocity, as well as your gigantic fucking balls!”

 Evil chuckles swept through the line.

 “And now!”
 Holly swung her gaze from side to side.
 “Now you fulfill your motherfucking destiny!”

 They banged their shields with weapons and gauntlets, screaming and hooting like meth’d up linebackers.
 Spittle flew and dotted the ground.

 “That’s right!”
 Holly roared.
-“Let’s skullfuck Flaysac in his motherfucking FACE!”
+“Let’s rage-fuck Flaysac in his Crom-damned FACE!”

 “TO WAR!”
 Holly screamed.
 She raised her blade high above her head.

 “TO WAR!”
 Morning stars, spike-clubs, and squared-off swords punched toward the sky.